elbecerrasoto/pandoomain/docs/README.md

 #### `archs_code.tsv`

-Each _PFAM_ domain is converted to a single character represention.
+Each _PFAM_ domain is converted to a single character representation.
-The mapping is generated by adding `+33` to the _PFAM ID_ and then interprenting the results as an _Unicode Point_.
+The mapping is generated by adding `+33` to the _PFAM ID_ and then interpreting the results as a _Unicode Point_.

 The resulting characters are summarized in this table.